-Find out about our Information From Lenders scheme, where we work with lenders to help fight mortgage fraud, and download reporting documents you can use to tell us about suspected fraud.
+Find out about our Information from Lenders (IFL) scheme, where we work with lenders to help fight mortgage fraud, and use our online reporting document to tell us about suspected fraud.

 How IFL works

-Using our IFL reporting forms, lenders can tell us about intermediaries they suspect of being involved in mortgage fraud.
+Using our IFL reporting form, lenders can tell us about intermediaries they suspect of being involved in mortgage fraud.

 The scheme is voluntary, but we expect you to help us win the fight against financial crime.
 The IFL scheme helps your firm and others in the industry fight fraud, reduces the chance of your firm being used to commit financial crime or facing a loss because of it.

 For legal reasons, we may not always be able to provide you with details of investigations, but we will give you as much feedback as possible, and work with you to make submissions as strong as possible.

 What we expect from lenders